vpavlov-me/BabySounds/.github/GITHUB_SETUP.md

 ## 🍼 BabySounds GitHub Configuration

-Эта инструкция описывает полную настройку GitHub репозитория для BabySounds - Kids Category iOS приложения с учетом всех требований безопасности и соответствия.
+This guide describes the complete GitHub repository setup for BabySounds - Kids Category iOS app considering all security requirements and compliance.

 ## 📋 Repository Settings